thomascgray/rpg-whiteboard-solidjs/README.md

 General app architecture

-- `src\App.tsx` loads everything in and sets up global event handlers
+- `src\app.tsx` loads everything in and sets up global event handlers
-- all the objects get rendered with `src\objectComponents\BaseObject.tsx`
+- all the objects get rendered with `src\components\board-objects\base.tsx`
-- various ephemeral UI components (the selection box, the resize handles, etc.) are in `src\uiComponents`
+- various ephemeral UI components (the selection box, the resize handles, etc.) are in `src\components\in-camera-ui`
 - various on clicks on objects and from App are handled in `src\event-handlers.ts` and determine what should happen based on what buttons a user is pressing, if they already have selected objects, etc.
 - the actual specific interactions that should take place are then handled in `src/interaction-handlers.ts`; moving objects, resizing objects, etc.